Decorative neutral curve divider

 Here’s how you can calculate it as a specific dollar amount:

-- Estimated Cost of Inaction – Actual Cost of Your Solution = Money Avoided
+• Estimated Cost of Inaction – Actual Cost of Your Solution = Money Avoided

 For example, if you knew renewing a software contract would cost $15,000 but you spent time and resources renegotiating it down to $10,000, your cost avoidance is the $5,000 you didn't have to spend.
 The key is to have a solid, defensible estimate of what would have happened if you hadn't intervened.
 This simple calculation turns an abstract concept into a tangible figure you can share with your team and leadership.

-Best Practices for Tracking Your Efforts
+Tips for Tracking Your Progress

 Consistent tracking is what makes your cost avoidance figures credible.
 Without a clear record, your hard-earned savings are just stories.
 To make sure your efforts are recognized, it’s important to establish a simple, repeatable process.